ordina-jworks/ordina-jworks.github.io/_posts/2018-05-17-Craft-Conf.md

 If a team is too large to be fed by two pizza's, then the team is just too large.

 #### Google Ventures Anxiety Parties
-Every three or four months, they would get together with a list of all the things that were bothering them about their performance and would share that with their team.
+Every three or four months they would get together with a list of all the things that were bothering them about their performance and would share that with their team.
 An example of this might be that they weren't sure if they were spending too much time going to conferences or if they're working too slow.
 They would share these concerns during the anxiety party and the team members could respond whether they felt this actually was an issue or not to them.
 Someone could then find out that what they saw as an issue wasn't being considered an issue at all by the rest of the team, or perhaps even vice versa.